pedrofurtado/quake-log-parser/README.md

 # after editing local files, and so on, to get
 # feedback from test suite of gem.
 docker run -v $(pwd):/app/ -it quake-log-parser_specs

+# Or, if you want to run a example of usage of gem,
+# you can run the command below.
+docker run -v $(pwd):/app/ -it quake-log-parser_specs ruby real_example_to_run.rb
 ```

 ## Contributing